tybottorff/bottorffdocs/notes/literature_notes.md

  - enhanced macrophage abundance and TNF signaling in on-treatment tumors and organs developing irAEs
  - increased circulating TNF protein in plasma/serum of irAE patients but not ICI responders
  - Th17 abundance didn't change in irAE group, nor was Th17 identified in CD4<sup>+</sup> T cells in tumors
+# Dynamic changes in chromatin accessibility in CD8<sup>+</sup> T cells responding to viral infection
+ - more evidence for exhaustion of T cells being epigentic and driven by BATF, IRF4, also E2A, T-beet, TCF1, and NFAT, Nrf4a families
 # Dynamic immune signatures as biomarkers for irAEs
  - summary of paper I've read
 # Dynamics and survival associations of T cell receptor clusters in patients with pleural mesothelioma treated with immunotherapy